CristianNic/vancouver-street-trees/README.md

-# Vancouver Trees
+# Vancouver Street Trees

-What are the top 5 common trees planted by the City of Vancouver in your area?
+Displays on a map the top five trees planted by the City of Vancouver.
+In all of Vancouver and by neighbourhood.

+Have a look what has the city planted in your neighbourhood.

-Client developed with React, Axios, Leaflet, Mapbox, and Highcharts.
+Built React, Axios, Leaflet, Mapbox, and Highcharts.

 Data provided from the City of Vancouver Open Data Portal.